GoldThunder/hello-world/README.md

 # hello-world

-lonely planet for me. titan is big. s o big and blue. storm and winter. flow trough light. as light shall prevail in space.
+lonely planet for me. titan is big. s o big and blue. storm and winter. flow trough light. as light shall prevail in space. yes.

 space.
 words.